prisma/prisma-engines/query-engine/query-engine-c-abi/README.md

 You need to have Xcode, Java, Android's NDK (you can/should install it via Android Studio), Cmake installed on your machine to compile the engine.
 The make file contains the main entry points for building the different architectures and platforms.
 You also need to install the target Rust architectures.
 You can find the exact [process described here](https://ospfranco.com/post/2023/08/11/react-native,-rust-step-by-step-integration-guide/).

 - `make ios` → Builds the iOS libraries in release mode
-- `make sim` → Builds the simulator arch only for rapid development
+- `make sim` → Builds the simulator arch only in debug, much faster, meant for rapid development
 - `make android` → Builds all the android archs
+- `make all` → Builds all the archs

 Once the libraries have been built there are a couple of extra scripts (`copy-ios.sh` and `copy-android.sh`) that move the results of the compilation into a sibling of the parent folder (`react-native-prisma`), which is where they will be packaged and published to npm.